Taywee/NerdyNights/nerdynights/colorpalettes.rst

 Putting It All Together
 -----------------------

-Download and unzip the `sprites.zip <files/sprites.zip>` sample files.
+Download and unzip the :download:`sprites.zip <files/sprites.zip>` sample files.
 All the code above is in the sprites.asm file.
 Make sure sprites.asm, mario.chr, and sprites.bat are all in the same folder as NESASM3, then double click sprites.bat.
 That will run NESASM3 and should produce the sprites.nes file.
 Run